AdobeDocs/campaign-web.en/help/v8/reporting/global-reports.md

 ---
 # Get started with global reports {#global-report-gs}

+>[!CONTEXTUALHELP]
+>id="acw_campaign_reporting_global_report"
+>title="Global report"
+>abstract="Global Reports offer a powerful and efficient way to analyze your campaign performance.
+These reports provide a consolidated view of key traffic and engagement metrics for each channel within your campaign."

 The **Global reports** serve as an effective tool, offering a consolidated overall summary of traffic and engagement metrics for each channel within your Campaign instance.
 These reports consist of various widgets, each offering a distinct perspective on your campaign or delivery performance.

 Key Performance Indicators (KPIs) are refreshed hourly, ensuring up-to-date insights.
 By default, data is filtered to cover the past 30 days, offering a current and relevant perspective on your campaigns and deliveries performance.